Astrocyte Regulated Neuromorphic Central Pattern Generator Control of Legged Robotic Locomotion: Quadruped Locomotion Control Circuit

 \subsubsection{\textbf{Inter-limb Connection}}

 Recent works have elaborated that there are excitatory and inhibitory synapses from the motor neurons for one limb to the motor neurons for another limb \cite{grillner2019current}.
 In this paper, the phase difference among the limbs is modulated by the inter-limb excitatory/inhibitory connections.
 As shown in Figure \ref{architecture}d, the thigh muscles from one limb send axons to all the muscles in all the other limbs.
 For example, the motor neurons of the thigh extensor in the front-left limb send connections to the thigh flexors and the extensors in front-right, rear-left and rear-right limbs.
 The calf motor neurons are not involved in the inter-limb connection.
 The source motor neuron pool and the target motor neuron pool are fully connected, but the entire connection shares a single synapse strength value.
 Such a connection could be expressed as a table of size 8 by 8, shown in Figure \ref{gait_connection}a, where the value in row $i$ and column $j$ represents the synapse weight of the connection projected from muscle $i$ to muscle $j$.
 The inter-limb connection is trained by reward-modulated Spike Timing Dependent Plasticity (STDP), including the necessary modulation of astrocytes, which will be introduced in a later section.
+In the next subsection, the cytoplasmic signaling pathway will be introduced.
+The computational detail regarding the inhibitory effect of astrocyte output on inter-limb connection will be illustrated in Section IV.